openlibraryenvironment/platform-rs/INSTALL.md

 * Host LMS integration -> You need to select `FOLIO` as integration
 * Then you can change settings for each method to `NCIP`

-#### Other NCIP related settings
+#### Other NCIP-related settings
-There are other NCIP related setting which can be adjusted to specific needs.
+There are other NCIP-related settings that can be adjusted to specific needs.
-These can be found in section Settings -> Resource Sharing.
+These can be found in the section Settings -> Resource Sharing.
 You should go over them if you need some specific configuration.

-#### NCIP related directory settings
+#### NCIP-related directory settings
-Some NCIP settings are fetch from supplying directory entry.
+Some NCIP settings are fetched from supplying directory entries.
 These settings are:
-* LMS location code -> Service point slug which is used in NCIP calls
+* LMS location code -> Service point code which is used in NCIP calls
-* Institutional patron ID -> User barcode used to check out items on supplier side
+* Institutional patron ID -> User barcode used to check out items on the supplier side
-* FOLIO location filter -> It is Institution/Campus/Library/Location code used to filter items when creating item request on supplier side
+* FOLIO location filter -> It is the Institution/Campus/Library/Location code used to filter items when creating item requests on the supplier side

 ## SLNP state model settings
 State model settings should be configured by posting to "/rs/stateModel/import".